 This review was originally published on The Arts Desk.

 Devendra Banhart has never been afraid to push boundaries and mix genres.
-Still, of all the ways the once-prolific songwriter could have chosen to return, releasing a dance album is surely one of the least likely.
+Still, sale of all the ways the once-prolific songwriter could have chosen to return, discount releasing a dance album is surely one of the least likely.

 It’s why “Golden Girls” – the dense, brief opener to the Venezuelan-American songwriter’s Nonesuch Records debut and first album in four years – is so surprising, with its repetitive “get on the dancefloor” refrain.
 The track is so ambiguous it could lead the rest of the album in any direction: in fact it leads to “Daniel”, the sort of ponderous, lo-fi waltz that wouldn’t seem particularly out of place on any of Banhart’s earlier releases.
 Although its conclusion, in which the storyteller is “waiting in line to see Suede play”, is perhaps as surprising in its own way for a song so languid as to be the opposite of the reformed Brit-rockers’ glamorous shtick.